nerealegui/DL-Course/Assigments/Notes.md

 2. What accuracy do you obtain with this program?
 3. What do you see analyzing the confusion matrix?
 4. Do you think the program is overfitting by looking at the Loss/Accuracy plots?

+In this section, we will iterate through different configurations of the MLP model to observe the impact on performance.
+The iterations will include changes in the number of hidden layers, the number of neurons, and the activation functions used.

+1. **Iteration 1: Increase the number of hidden layers to 2**
+2. **Iteration 2: Increase the number of neurons in the hidden layer to 500**
+3. **Iteration 3: Change the activation function to 'tanh'**
+4. **Iteration 4: Combine iterations 1 and 2**
+5. **Iteration 5: Combine iterations 1, 2, and 3**

+We will create a new notebook to implement these iterations and observe the results.